linode/docs/docs/security/ssl/ssl-apache2-centos.md

 ## Configure Apache to use the SSL Certificate

+***THIS NEEDS TO MENTION THE SSL.CONF FILE***

 1. Edit the virtual host entries in the `/etc/httpd/conf/httpd.conf` file to include the certificate files that should be used by each domain.
 For each virtual host, you will need to replicate the configuration shown below.
 Replace any mentions of `example.com` with your own domain.
-If you're using a commercially signed certificate, ensure that the `SSLCACertificateFile` value is configured to point to the CA certificate bundle under `/etc/ssl/certs`.
+If you're using a commercially signed certificate and you've manually downloaded the root CA cert to `/etc/ssl/certs`, ensure that the `SSLCACertificateFile` value is configured to point to the root certificate directly.
+If the root certificate is being provided via the "ca-certificates" package, you can simply exclude the `SSLCACertificateFile` line.

     {: .file-excerpt }
     /etc/httpd/conf.d/vhost.conf